Apply for a permit for a public gathering

 Limit the number of participants

-Due to the corona virus, the government has decided to limit the number of participants at public events and gatherings to 8.
+Due to the corona virus, the government has decided to limit the number of participants at public events and gatherings.
 More information in the link below (information in Swedish).

 In order for an event to be considered a public gathering, it must be organized for, or open to, the general public.

 Remember to apply well in advance and fill out all the information requested.
 If your application has been completed correctly and you have sent in all the required documents, you’ll get your decision faster.

 Examples of activities requiring a permit

 - Walpurgis Night celebrations (if a Walpurgis Night celebration is more in the nature of entertainment with markets, contests, dance and other similar activities, it would be considered a public event).

 Concerts and music events indoors do not require any permit, but you should submit a notification in advance if the event is an assemblage for the public.
 This notification is free of charge.
 Use the same form as for a permit for an outdoor concert.

 In the case of street music, you will need to ascertain what rules apply in your municipality.

 Submit your application for a permit well in advance